 The music changes several times during the piece, reflecting boredom, forced relaxation and travel brochure imagery.
 As the song fades over the cliché line “We wish you were here,” we pray they don’t send us an invitation.

-“Beautiful Zelda” is the first song to satirize contemporary music, and The Bonzos accomplish this more through the contrast of sound and lyric than laugh lines.
+“Beautiful Zelda” is the first song to satirize contemporary music, and The Bonzos accomplish this more through the contrast of sound and lyrics than laugh lines.
 The fifteen-second opening is very early Pink Floyd, with all manner of effects uniting to announce something deep and important is about to follow.
 Unfortunately, what we hear is late-50’s teenage relationship issues made exotic through the use of sci-fi comic book conventions:

 She’s broken all the super hearts of the